-Most of the auto-drip coffee makers we mentioned come with auto-shutoff with a time duration of either two hours, or four hours or as low as 30 minutes.
+Most of the auto-drip coffee makers we mentioned come with auto-shutoff with a time duration of 30 minutes to four hours.

 The time after the coffee is brewed in the carafe and before the auto-shutoff is very important.
-This time of 2-4 hours before the auto-shut-down, keeps your coffee hot in the carafe and on the warming plate.
+This time of 2-4 hours before the auto-shut-down, guarantees you hot coffee.

-If you brew a lot and drink throughout the day, it’s best to choose a thermal carafe coffee maker because it will keep your coffee hot for a longer period without consuming any energy at all.
+If you’re a frequent coffee drinker it’s best to choose a thermal carafe coffee maker because it will keep your coffee hot for a longer period without consuming any energy at all.